Midnight Sun (Twilight #5 / #1) by Stephenie Meyer (2020)

 Carlisle nodded absently, still looking over the X-rays….Look at all the healed contusions!
-How many times did her mother crop her!
+How many times did her mother drop her!
 Carlisle laughed to himself at his joke.

 [Mike] would routinely sit on her side of our table before Biology began…Just polite smiles, I told myself.
 All the same, I frequently amused myself by imagining backhanding him across the room and into the far wall.
 It probably wouldn’t injure him fatally…

 Though this book obviously follows the same timeline and plot as Twilight, it feels almost like an altogether new experience.
 Not only do we view everything from a new light but Meyer manages to throw in enough new content, secret confessions, and hidden possibilities that for every scene that rumbles along with direct dialogue, there are two more that are fresh and illuminating.
 (Also we get far more insight into just how difficult it is for Edward to be around a human Bella which is great but also makes Bella more infuriating lol).